 the hi-end doctor

-are you an audiophile who owns a good hi-fi system or a hi-end one?
+are you an audiophile who owns a good hi-fi or a hi-end system?

-If so, do you know that the sound and performance of your system (regardless of its price and components) can be incredibly enhanced by a perfect setup?
-Just moving the speakers, adjusting your listening position, or properly introducing a top subwoofer, can definitely make a world of difference!
+If so, do you know that a perfect setup can incredibly enhance the sound and performance of your system, regardless of its price and components?
+Just moving the speakers, adjusting your listening position, or properly introducing a top subwoofer can make a world of difference!

-You should know, even if completely ignored by magazines and hi-end "gurus", that more than 50% of the sound of any system depends on its setup.
-A professional setup, carried out with electronic instruments, is paramount to optimise the interaction between the speakers’ emissions and the environment.
+You should know, even if completely ignored by magazines and hi-end "gurus", that more than 50% of the sound of any system depends on its setup in the listening room.

 For these reasons, the setup of a system in its room is essential, especially nowadays, because the latest generation of so-called "hi-end speakers" are sadly getting larger and larger and are often placed in rooms of normal or small dimensions!
 This is a huge mistake that must be avoided in origin, but, if done, it must be fixed, or at least minimised, with a very accurate (and rather difficult) setup!!